 So with our origin story out of the way, what should you expect to see in the pages of LacrosseReference?

 First, I can promise you that we will have some interesting analyses of the game we love.
-We’ve built up a pretty nifty database of all the plays recorded across nearly 1,000 NCAA games.
+We’ve built up a pretty nifty database of all the plays recorded across 6 years of NCAA games.
 That will allow us to look at things like the estimated value of a specific type of play, the effect of time and score on eventual win odds, and hopefully other cool things over time.
 From what I can tell, this level of time/play/score analytics has not been done at scale before.

 Second, I’d like to spend some time exploring how analytics could (or should) affect lacrosse.
 The sport is in a unique position in the U.S., with a fast growing youth population, an entertaining style of play, and large potential fan base.
 Whether you agree that football is trending down, it’s hard to argue that lacrosse is trending up.
 Analytics could be part of the growth, especially if you think about how the other major sports have used statistics to make their sports more accessible.
 They are part of the entertainment, which helps drive eyeballs, which brings more money into the sport.
 If we can add one iota of momentum to the growth of lacrosse, this will have been worth it.

 Third, we shall see.
 This is an experiment; who knows what this site will evolve into over time.
 Would love to hear your thoughts, ideas and feedback (use the form below).
 We are also trying out a Kickstarter concept this year.
 Thanks for making it this far with us.